Meet 10 women leading inclusive nature experiences across Victoria

-Susan Joachim offers regular nature immersion walks, guided forest therapy sessions and exclusive forest therapy weekend retreats as the Director of In My Nature – an International Nature and Forest Therapy Alliance accredited service.
+Susan Joachim offers regular nature immersion walks, guided forest bathing sessions and exclusive forest bathing weekend retreats as the Director of In My Nature.

 Since migrating to Australia, Susan has thrived in environments that put people at the forefront of her mission – doing awesome things for the greater good.

 With more than 12 years of experience in the tourism industry, Caitlin Sewell’s passion for facilitating life-changing travel experiences in a responsible and sustainable way has led her to Get Lost Travel.
 As Director and Partnerships Manager, Caitlin works to support people’s dreams for adventure.